creatidea-tw/Creatidea.Library.Mails/README.md

 #How to: Send an Email

 Sending email requires that you supply your smtp information by config OR just set the Client proprty.
-API Key is the preferred method.
-API Keys are in beta.
-To configure API keys, visit https://sendgrid.com/beta/settings/api_keys

 Setting Config
 ```xml